chochain/tensorForth/README.md

 Note:
 * Apparently, the parallel randomizer needs some work.
 That's on my next TODO.
-* 39.4 ms per 1Kx1K matmul on GTX 1660.
-Benchmark for the same sizes using CUTLASS is 9.53 sec (from ~/tests/t_tensor results) i.e. ~240x.
-Either tensorForth is super fast, or the device timer code is incorrect somewhere.
-More validations!
+* 39.4 ms per 1Kx1K matmul on GTX 1660 with naive implementation.
+PyTorch average 0.850 ms which is 50x faster.
+Luckily, CUDA matmul tuning methods are well known.
+TODO!

 ### To build
 * install CUDA 11.6 on your machine